 Nazi Germany Badges

 The Nazi party’s leader from 1921, was Adolf Hitler, and he was appointed Chancellor of Germany in 1933.
-Hitler rapidly established a totalitarian regime known as the Third Reich which eventually started World War II.
-These badges were also used for propaganda purposes by the Hitler’s regime.
+Hitler rapidly established a totalitarian regime known as the Third Reich, which eventually started World War II.
+These badges were also used for propaganda purposes by Hitler’s regime.

 Following the defeat of the Third Reich in Europe, the party was “declared to be illegal” by the Allied powers, who carried out denazification processes after the war.

 A Tour of the Auckland War Memorial Museum, Tāmaki Paenga Hira